HarryWangATX/quick-reply-extension/README.md

 Clone this repository through git: `git clone https://github.com/HarryWangATX/quick-reply-extension.git`

 After cloning go to `chrome://extensions` and click `Load Unpacked` to load the extension.
 For ease of use, please pin this extension.

+**This extension is currently under review, in the future, it will be possible to download straight from Chrome Web Store.**

 **NOTE: At this stage, the extension will not work!**